 - Excellent customer service, so if an issue does arise, we don’t leave you hanging

-- Integrations support to ensure that our systems communicate in real time, with an uninterrupted flow of data in both directions
+- Integration support to ensure our systems communicate with yours in real time.
+That ensures an uninterrupted flow of data in both directions

-When you’re ready to scale your eCommerce business, Red Stag Fulfillment is an ideal partner.
+Red Stag Fulfillment is an ideal partner when you’re ready to scale your eCommerce business.
 Let’s talk about how we can work together.